exercism/v3/languages/csharp/exercises/concept/time/.docs/instructions.md

-In this exercise you are back in the world of salons (first introduced in the `datetimes`) exercise.
+In this exercise you are back in the world of salons (first introduced in the `datetimes` exercise).
 As with a number of your projects another of your clients has had great success and opened outlets in London and Paris in addition to their New York base.

 ## 1. Provide local time equivalents of UTC (Universal Coordinated Time) appointments for the administrators